The

 games, done in complete innocence, was to have guests each pretend to be a country.
 (You couldn't

-Madison would explain which treaties
+Madison would explain which treaties and

-in what sequence he would present to the different countries (party goers) in order to align them with the
+in what sequence he would present them to the different countries (party goers) in order to align them with the

 rest of the countries in their group.
 The last one he

-would notify was usually Germany and could
+would notify was usually Germany since it could

 be depended upon to state 'we are treaty bound to go